- Threats posed by ARSA:

 Indian media actually is willing to see Sheikh Hasina as a mere chief minister of any of its states, who would exclusively look into the interest of India.
 But, this is a gross mistake on the part of Indian media.
 Why in the world, a world-level statesman like Sheikh Hasina should be dictated by Indian policymakers?
 People should remember Sheikh Hasina is the Prime Minister of Bangladesh, who enjoys admiration and support from her people.
 In this case, for sure, Bangladesh is first to her.
 If she considers Chinese cooperation proposals suitable for Bangladesh, Sheikh Hasina certainly should accept those.
 Indian policymakers and media should refrain from interfering into domestic affairs of Bangladesh and also should change their attitude of considering Sheikh Hasina as their puppet.
 They should remember, Prime Minister Sheikh Hasina is the daughter of Bangladesh’s founding father Sheikh Mujibur Rahman.
 She definitely is the most brilliant leaders in today’s world and of course, she knows what is best for her country.

 As mentioned by Bharat Bhushan, China will relocate some of its major industrial projects to Bangladesh with the aim of helping Bangladesh is emerging as a major exporter of various types of goods to the Western markets.
 This will effectively help Bangladesh in drastically increasing its foreign exchange earnings.
 Experts from China also will provide training to the Bangladeshi workers, thus again helping Bangladesh in transforming its huge population into valuable human resources.
-Additionally, China can establish exclusive export zones within Faridpur district and other disadvantaged districts in Bangladesh in order to drastically improve the living standard of the locals.
-In this case, China can use its “Pudong Model” for transforming greater Faridpur district into an economic hub.
+Additionally, China can establish exclusive export zones within the Faridpur district and other disadvantaged districts in Bangladesh in order to drastically improve the living standard of the locals.
+In this case, China can use its “Pudong Model” for transforming the greater Faridpur district into an economic hub.

-In the tourism sector, China also can play an important role by helping Bangladesh in transforming the St Martin Island into an exclusive tourism island, which would only be accessible to foreigners.
-All sorts of facilities including casinos, nightclubs, golf courses, sea cruise, hotels, motels, restaurants, bars etc would be built in the island so that Bangladesh can earn few billion dollars only from the St Martin Exclusive Tourism Island.
+In the tourism sector, China also can play an important role by helping Bangladesh in transforming St Martin Island into an exclusive tourism island, which would only be accessible to foreigners.
+All sorts of facilities including casinos, nightclubs, golf courses, sea cruise, hotels, motels, restaurants, bars, etc would be built in the island so that Bangladesh can earn few billion dollars only from the St Martin Exclusive Tourism Island.

 Something India needs to realize: